ChurnCost.com

 ChartMogul pricing 2026: real plan math for SaaS finance teams

-ChartMogul is the subscription analytics platform that publishes its pricing publicly and structures plans around your MRR scale rather than your seat count.
-As of mid-2026, plans start at $129 per month for under $10K MRR and run to enterprise quotes for above $250K MRR.
+ChartMogul is the subscription analytics platform that publishes its pricing publicly and structures plans around the ARR you track in the tool rather than around seat count.
+As of August 2026, paid plans start at $59 per month (Starter, annual billing) and run to a $19,900-per-year Enterprise tier for companies above $10M tracked ARR, with a free plan up to $120K ARR.
 The headline number is rarely the relevant one; the practical question is which plan tier is the cheapest way to get the analytics depth your finance team actually uses, and what the hidden costs of onboarding and enrichment add up to.

 Current ChartMogul plan structure

-Per the ChartMogul pricing page as of May 2026, the plan structure is:
+Per the ChartMogul pricing page as checked in August 2026, the plan structure is:

-Prices as listed by ChartMogul on their public pricing page as of May 2026.
+Starting prices as listed by ChartMogul on their public pricing page, checked August 2026.
+Starter and Pro are usage-based: the monthly price scales with the ARR you track in ChartMogul, so the figures above are entry points, not flat rates.
 Subject to change; treat as a directional reference rather than a contractual quote.

 What is included at each tier